 - A. Access to property shall be allowed only by means of a driveway, and no other portion of the lot frontage shall be used for ingress or egress.
-At least one driveway shall be permitted for any lot. - B. Driveways shall be designed to minimize interference with through street traffic, and shall be subject to site plan approval.
-The types of vehicles that a driveway approach is intended to serve shall be a prime factor in determining the acceptable radii of driveway approach. - C. Driveways on corner lots shall be located as far away from the intersection as possible.
-In no case shall a driveway be installed closer than thirty (30) feet to the beginning of the street intersection curb radius, unless otherwise approved by the city. - D. Driveways for residential lots with front entry garages should be the same width as the garage served plus two (2) feet.
-Driveways shall be a minimum of ten (10) feet
+At least one driveway shall be permitted for any lot. - B. For subdivision plats and large scale development plans, the location of driveways are to be shown on the preliminary plat in order to show potential areas of conflict with curb inlets, throat extensions and their transitions, ADA ramps, etc. Driveway locations will be reviewed by the Centerton Public Works Department and Building Department at time of construction. - C. Driveways shall be designed to minimize interference with through street traffic, and shall be subject to site plan approval.
+The types of vehicles that a driveway approach is intended to serve shall be a prime factor in determining the acceptable radii of driveway approach.

-- wide with the maximum width not exceeding one-half ($\frac{1}{2}$) the lot width, unless approved by the city. - E. Except in A-1 (agricultural) and R-E (residential estates) zoning districts, all driveways shall be paved from the property line and/or master street plan right-of-way with asphalt, concrete, brick or stone pavers or other solid surface and shall extend a minimum of twenty (20) feet into the property unless no parking or vehicle access is provided between the property line and the structure. - F. Driveways shall be graded to cause surface water to be diverted into appropriate drainage structures and not diverted to neighboring properties. - G. The driveway approach is the area between the sidewalk and the flow-line of the gutter, and shall slope up to the elevation of the sidewalk or match the top of curb elevation if sidewalk is not present. - H. The driveway approach shall extend to the sidewalk or property line and/or master street plan right-of-way (whichever applies) from the paved street and shall be paved with concrete as specified herein.
-EXCEPTION Where a city street is not constructed of concrete or asphalt pavement then this requirement shall not apply. - I. Driveway approaches shall be the same width as the connecting driveway plus a minimum one (1) foot wing on each side at curb cut.
+- D. Driveways on corner lots shall be located as far away from the intersection as possible.
+In no case shall a driveway be installed closer than ten (10) feet to the beginning of the street intersection curb radius, unless otherwise approved by the City. - E. Driveways shall be located a minimum of five (5) feet from curb inlets to be outside of the transition area. - F. Driveways for residential lots with front entry garages should be the same width as the garage served plus two (2) feet.
+Driveways shall be a minimum of ten (10) feet wide with the maximum width not exceeding one-half (1⁄2) the lot width, unless approved by the city. - G. Except in A-1 (agricultural) and R-E (residential estates) zoning districts, all driveways shall be paved from the property line and/or master street plan right-of-way with asphalt, concrete, brick or stone pavers or other solid surface and shall extend a minimum of twenty (20) feet into the property unless no parking or vehicle access is provided between the property line and the structure. - H. Driveways shall be graded to cause surface water to be diverted into appropriate drainage structures and not diverted to neighboring properties. - I. The driveway approach is the area between the sidewalk and the flow-line of the gutter, and shall slope up to the elevation of the sidewalk or match the top of curb elevation if sidewalk is not present. - J. The driveway approach shall extend to the sidewalk or property line and/or master street plan right-of-way (whichever applies) from the paved street and shall be paved with concrete as specified herein.
+EXCEPTION Where a city street is not constructed of concrete or asphalt pavement then this requirement shall not apply. - K. Driveway approaches shall be the same width as the connecting driveway plus a minimum one (1) foot wing on each side at curb cut.
 Commercial driveways and driveway approaches shall be as approved by planning commission.
-SEE ILLUSTRATION 9.05.01(A). - J. If an unpaved driveway approach is not maintained with adequate gravel, grasses, or other plants and/or landscaping materials to keep the area from becoming rutted, muddy and/or soil from being blown or washed away and is identified as a violation of this provision, such driveway approach shall be remedied by the property owner.
+SEE ILLUSTRATION 9.05.01(A). - L. If an unpaved driveway approach is not maintained with adequate gravel, grasses, or other plants and/or landscaping materials to keep the area from becoming rutted, muddy and/or soil from being blown or washed away and is identified as a violation of this provision, such driveway approach shall be remedied by the property owner.
 (Ord.
-2010-19, Sec 1)
+2010-19, Sec 1) - M. The following minimum spacing of access roads and driveways (centerline to centerline) will be required based on the rating of the street as shown on the Master Street Plan (MSP) and posted speed limits: